-This guide explains how to install the Oracle Java 17 JDK on Windows.
+This guide explains how to install the Oracle Java 17 on Windows.

 Download JDK